-For the Spring 2022 KSA and QSCS Survey, schools will test during the last 14 instructional day KSA test window.
-Students will complete reading, mathematics, science, social studies, editing and mechanics, and on-demand writing for Spring 2022 at the appropriate grade level.
-The allowed testing time for reading is approximately 115 minutes.
-Mathematics, science, social studies, and on-demand writing will each be approximately 90 minutes.
-Editing and Mechanics will be a 45-minute assessment.
+For the Spring 2023 KSA and QSCS Survey, schools will test during the last 14 instructional day KSA test window.
+Students will complete reading, mathematics, science, social studies, editing and mechanics, and on-demand writing for Spring 2023 at the appropriate grade level.
+The allowed testing time for reading is approximately 120-140 minutes; social studies and mathematics will be 120 minutes; editing and mechanics will be 45 minutes; science and ondemand writing will be 90 minutes.
 The 20-minute QSCS Survey will be administered to all students in tested grades prior to the first content test.